Product Model: MS324PA

 Optical Bonding for Low Reflection

-Optical bonding helps reduce internal reflections and improves perceived contrast under bright OR lighting, while supporting a flat, wipe-clean front surface for routine disinfection.
+Optical bonding helps reduce internal reflections and improves perceived contrast under bright OR lighting, while the flat front surface supports routine wipe-down cleaning in clinical environments.

 PIP / PBP / Quad Multi-View